 Legal Turbulence: When Airline Accidents Mean Personal Injury Claims

-For example, reports of severe turbulence linked to climate change have risen.
-Reports of design flaws and automation glitches have also surfaced.
-And there’s still the looming risk of getting COVID-19 aboard a flight.
 That all raises the question — can you seek legal representation if you get injured or sick 38,000 feet up or afterward?
 This post will examine the question and when a personal injury attorney comes into the mix.
+This article will explore the types of accidents, their causes, and how to handle them.
+By understanding these scenarios and learning practical solutions, you can be better prepared to deal with any situation that arises.

 Free Personal Injury Evaluation

-Lastly, flying is much safer than driving.
+Lastly, flying is much safer than driving, and airplanes have countless safety features designed to protect passengers.
 Between 20 and 50 million drivers suffer injuries yearly from road accidents, while 1.3 million fatalities occur annually due to traffic accidents.
 Of course, air travel does get dangerous on extremely rare occasions.
 There are tragic stories, such as the fatal crashes of Lion Air Flight 610 and Ethiopian Airlines Flight 302.
 But there are yearly reports of injuries occurring mid-flight and illnesses that may come from flying itself.

 • Musculoskeletal injuries — Sudden turbulence can do more than spill drinks.
 Not only are the bumps and drops of turbulence frightening, but severe turbulence can also lead to bruises, soft tissue damage, concussions, and broken bones.
 That usually happens if overhead luggage falls out, a stray food and drink cart hits a passenger, or a passenger gets ejected from their seat.